 Volunteering during your gapyear gives you great immersion and a whole new perspective into a another countries culture, and would undoubtedly look good on any CV.

-One of our favorite ways to spend a long time in a destination and to gap travel the world is to teach English as a foreign language (TEFL).
+One of our favorite ways to spend a long time in a destination and to gap travel is to teach English as a foreign language (TEFL).
 We, Caz and Craig, both had the good fortune to teach English overseas, spending 6 months living and teaching in Bangkok.